Stuffed Shishito Peppers with Pimento CheeseJump to Recipe

 I remember the first time I had shishito peppers… it wasn’t very long ago actually.
 I was in my 30s!
 Betsy and I were out to eat at a sushi place and the table next to us ordered this big pile of charred peppers dusted with sesame seeds.
 It looked amazing and I ordered a batch.
 I probably would’ve skipped right by them on the menu if I hadn’t seen them.

-Since then I’ve noticed these shishito peppers becoming more popular and you can find them at most stores these days.
+That was many years ago and now shishito peppers are more popular and you can find them at most stores these days.
 I usually like these peppers charred and topped with bonito flakes (like this version), but these pimento cheese stuffed peppers came to me in a dream and I had to try them out.
 (What?
 You don’t dream of pimento cheese?
 Weird!)

 I actually think that this version of the shishito pepper is a little more accessible if you are new to them.
 The creamy stuffing cuts the sharpness of the pepper and tastes like comfort food at its best.
 Plus, they are easy to make, taking just a few minutes and three ingredients.